Phone Information

 Purchased: January 2010

-Status: Still in use; as a clock.
+Status: Still in use; as a clock but useless as a phone (3G).

 Manual: Local PDF

-Info: gsmarena | PDAdb
+Web Info: gsmarena | PDAdb

 Notes: Still a kick arse device.